 Growing as a manager

 Scaling yourself as a manager requires you to spend less time at the base of the pyramid.
-It’s impossible to grow your scope or operate across multiple teams if projects and team rituals can’t progress without you.
+It’s impossible to grow your scope and operate across multiple teams if projects and rituals can’t progress without you.
 Using this framework, you can invest time intentionally, guide your team towards a high-performing steady state, and leave the foundational layer more often.